Potential careers in software and computing

 - the convergence of multimedia outlets (web, television, PCs, mobile terminals, etc.),

-They design or adapt the core software used in hardware systems within the context of specific physical architecture structures.
+They design or adapt the core software used in hardware systems within the context of specific physical architectures.
 Their work may also focus on the optimisation of physical architectures by promoting the use of cutting-edge technological solutions.
 They coordinate and oversee the implementation processes.

 They are actively involved in defining the specifications, design process and production of software sub-systems to be integrated within physical and software systems.